Hepatitis C-Friday's 11:30-1:00pm MST

-Hepatitis C- Building Community Centers of Excellence for the care of Hepatitis C.
+Project ECHO- Building Community Centers of Excellence in the field of Chronic and Complex Diseases.

 Using real-time learning, Project ECHO™ empowers primary care providers to safely and effectively treat and manage Hepatitis C infection within their clinics.
-Project ECHO™ also disseminates information and use of new advances and treatments in the field of Hepatitis C.
+Project ECHO™ also disseminates information and use of new advances and treatments in the field of chronic and complex diseases.

 Project ECHO™ offers a new way to: